CloudCoinConsortium/CloudCoin/CloudCoin File Formats/mind/README.md

 # Generating a Random Seed

-We need to generate a 16 digit random number using the user's two passwords as a seed.
+We need to generate a 16 digit hash number using the user's two passwords as a seed.
+Or we can use the users 16 character password as a seed.

-Random number: 452 459 836 515 0000
+Sample Hash number: 452 459 836 515 0000

 We will ask the user to give us two passwords that they can remember.
 We want the passwords to be long and complicated.
 Minumum of 8 charactes each is good.
 Let the user have lots of freedom but it is a good idea to see that the passwords are not in the list of 1,000 most used passwords.

+Or, we can just as the user for a sixteen character password.

 Now we concatenate the passwords together.
 The second password is put on the end of the first password.
 Then the password text is turned into a decimal number.
 Conversion to  decimal is done like: https://cryptii.com/pipes/text-decimal